h4wl/l5r/input/water-spells.md

 - Duration: 10 minutes
 - Raises: Area of Effect (+25’ radius per Raise), Duration (+2 minutes per Raise)

 This prayer is a favorite among the Yoritomo, who are credited with frst creating it.
-It can only be cast near or on<br>
-a large body of open water – a lake or sea.
+It can only be cast near or on a large body of open water – a lake or sea.
 The spell excites the Water kami into a tremendous rage, causing them to create a huge and powerful whirlpool that will suck down any ships or swimmers in the vicinity.
 Any swimmer caught within the area of effect will be in danger of being sucked under, requiring a roll of Athletics (Swimming) / Strength at TN 30 each Round to avoid this.
-A ship within the area of effect will likewise be in danger, and the ship’s captain must roll Navigation / Intelligence at TN 30 every minute to keep the vessel from being sucked under.<br>
+A ship within the area of effect will likewise be in danger, and the ship’s captain must roll Navigation / Intelligence at TN 30 every minute to keep the vessel from being sucked under.

 Once under water, all victims will be subject to Drowning, and can only reach the surface again by rolling Athletics (Swimming) / Strength at TN 40.

-## <span>Mastery Level 6</span>
+## Mastery Level 6

 ### BREATH OF MIST
 - Ring/Mastery: Water 6 (Defense)